 But when it all comes together, it’s a great feeling, and I can get totally lost in that kind of expressive bliss of productivity which is the best part of being an artist.

 Overview: Best Colored Pencils for Artists in 2021

 I’m going to list several different colored pencil brands and sets of artist grade colored pencils below, with a very brief comment on each of them, and with Amazon links so that you can easily order the set you want and make sure you get the best price as well.

 These are all wonderful colored pencil sets, pencils that work great, with beautiful colors that look just as beautiful on the page, and I’m sure any one of them would serve you, or any artist, well.
 Of course I myself seem to need many different sets and as many different colors and gradations as possible, but as we’ve already established I may be a wee bit odd about my pencils…

 Generally there are two types of colored pencils available: soft-core, or soft lead colored pencil, and hard-core or hard lead colored pencil (not really lead, but usually wax based for soft-core pencils and oil based pencils for hard-core).

-Soft core colored pencils, which are wax based, are the most popular and widely available, and offer not just really vivid range of colors, but the most options in terms of color mixing, burnishing, fading and bleeding and lots of other techniques.
+Soft pencils, which are wax based, are the most popular and widely available, and offer not just really vivid range of colors, but the most options in terms of color mixing, burnishing, fading and bleeding and lots of other techniques.
 They can also be good for detail work – especially the wonderful Caran d’Ache Supracolor and Faber-Castell Polychromos, but that’s really a job for the hard-core lot.